ipsilon/eof/spec/eof.md

 1) It must be fully transmitted in the transaction.
 2) It is accessible to the EVM, but it can't be fully loaded into EVM memory.

-For these reason we suggest the same cost as for calldata (16 gas for non-zero bytes, 4 for zero bytes -- see EIP-2028).
+For these reasons, define cost of each of the `initcodes` items same as calldata (16 gas for non-zero bytes, 4 for zero bytes -- see EIP-2028).
+The intrinsic gas of an `InitcodeTransaction` is extended by the sum of all those items' costs.

 EIP-3860 and EIP-170 still apply, i.e. `MAX_CODE_SIZE` as 24576, `MAX_INITCODE_SIZE` as `2 * MAX_CODE_SIZE`.
 Define `MAX_INITCODE_COUNT` as 256.
 `InitcodeTransaction` is invalid if there are more than `MAX_INITCODE_COUNT` entries in `initcodes`, or if any exceeds `MAX_INITCODE_SIZE`.